Over the Rainbow Books - Monthly bibliographies of notable LGBTQ books

 While the political and social culture of the U.S. has changed dramatically since 1976, it can still be difficult for LGBTQ authors, filmmakers or artists to join the mainstream, and those seeking LGBTQ works often times find themselves frustrated.
 The growth of the Internet has made access easier, but LGTBQ voices are still considered underrepresented in the mainstream.

-The American Library Association created the Gay, Lesbian, Bisexual and Transgender Round Table (GLBTRT) in an effort to make finding LGTBQ information and literature easier and to advocate for greater visibility in libraries across the U.S..
-GLBTRT also established the annual Stonewall Book Award for books of exceptional merit relating to the LGBTQ community.
+The American Library Association created the Rainbow Round Table (RRT), previously called the Gay, Lesbian, Bisexual and Transgender Round Table (GLBTRT), in an effort to make finding LGTBQ information and literature easier and to advocate for greater visibility in libraries across the U.S..
+RRT also established the annual Stonewall Book Award for books of exceptional merit relating to the LGBTQ community.
 And, of course, many blogs and websites have been created to collect and distribute LGTBQ books, films, music and art.